carlosdigan/React-projects/twitter_replica/README.md

 # Twitter Replica

 This react app is a partial mimic of twitter, with the functionality to create new tweets, view other tweets on the main page and like/retweet them.
-I plan to add more functionality when I learn about express and MongoDB
+I plan to add more functionality when I learn about Express.js and MongoDB

 I have deployed this to heroku so it can be viewed on the web instead of having to clone the repository then run the localhost server yourself.